OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover_recovery.md

 ### Create VM Templates

-Prepare a VM template file based on the desired VM from site A. Example information for the template:
+Next, prepare a VM template file based on the desired VM from site A. Example information for the template:

 ```default
 NAME="alpine-0-rep"